May 24, 2025, 7:47 am | Read time: 3 minutes

 These Smartphone Settings Are Important

 Once the decision for a smartphone is made, parents should remain actively involved.
-The device must be properly set up, with certain technical settings being particularly important to minimize risks for the child:
+The device must be set up correctly, with some technical settings being particularly important to minimize risks for the child:

-Limit and accompany usage: Functions like Family Link (Android) or parental controls (iOS) can be used to monitor screen time and block apps.
-Child protection filters can also be activated here.
-Detailed instructions for these settings are available on the platform “Klicksafe.de.”
+Limit and accompany usage: Features like Family Link (Android) or parental controls (iOS) can be used to monitor screen time and block apps.
+Child protection filters can also be activated.
+Detailed instructions for these settings are available on the “Klicksafe.de” platform.

-Set up third-party blocking: A third-party block with the mobile provider protects against subscription traps and unexpected additional costs.
+Set up a third-party block: A third-party block with the mobile provider protects against subscription traps and unexpected additional costs.

 Use child-friendly search engines: Services like “fragFINN” offer vetted content for young users.
 Parents can set such child-friendly options as the browser’s homepage to make surfing safer.